● LIVE

 The cryptocurrency market, especially Ethereum (ETH), is experiencing a downturn.
 Ethereum’s price has dropped to around $1,900, causing concern among investors.
 This drop has also led to a significant amount of Ethereum being liquidated, meaning traders who borrowed money to trade ETH had their positions automatically closed, resulting in a loss of $44.77 million.

 The overall cryptocurrency market is also feeling the pressure, with its total value falling to $2.73 trillion.
-Ethereum, being the second-largest cryptocurrency after Bitcoin, is facing particular challenges.
+Ethereum, being the second largest cryptocurrency after Bitcoin, is facing particular challenges.
 It has seen a 1.02% decrease in its value, signaling a weakening trend.

 One of the main issues is that Ethereum is forming a bearish pattern, which suggests that the price is likely to continue falling.
 To start recovering, Ethereum needs to break above the $2,100 mark.
 However, its attempts to rise have been weak, and the general market’s downward trend has pushed it back down.